Mathematics

 In the files attached below you will find yearly overviews, so that you can see exactly what is planned for maths over the year.
 There are also other useful documents, such as vocabulary progression and St Peters Maths Policy, as well at the calculation policies.

-If you would like any extra informaton or guidance about White Rose Maths, please follow the link to the parent White Rose Maths page: https://whiterosemaths.com/advice-and-guidance#start
+For any extra informaton or guidance about White Rose Maths, please follow the link to the parent White Rose Maths page: https://whiterosemaths.com/advice-and-guidance#start

-SEN Offer at St Peters
+SEND Offer at St Peters

 Specific strategies in the Maths lesson, used to support SEND learners are: